Why the US kept Daylight Saving Time - KESQ

 During the energy crisis of the 1970s, we tried permanent Daylight Saving Time again in the winter of 1973-1974.
 The idea again was to conserve fuel.
 It was a popular move at the time when President Richard Nixon signed the law in January 1974.
 But by the end of the month, Florida’s governor had called for the law’s repeal after eight schoolchildren were hit by cars in the dark.
 Schools across the country delayed start times until the sun came up.

-By summer, public approval had plummeted, and in early fall Congress voted to switch back to standard time.
+By summer, public approval had plummeted, and in early October Congress voted to switch back to standard time.

 Why do we need Daylight Saving Time

-Note: This story has been updated to reflect that on March 2, the Sunshine Protection Act was reintroduced in the US Senate, along with companion legislation in the House of Representatives.